hummat/hummat.github.io/_drafts/deep_learning_on_synthetic_data.md

 First, let's try to get a few more datapoints.
 Simply rendering the same image a hundred times won't provide any new information to our neural network so we need to introduce some variety.
 We could rotate the cup to render it from all sides or rotate the (artificial) _camera_ around it, which, in this setup, would be equivalent.
 Still, a white background with the object in the center isn't exactly realistic and thus won't generalize to real world applications.
 The most common way to narrow the gap between simulation and the real world (the _sim2real_ gap) is to render objects in front of randomly selected photographs.

 While simple, the result is unconvincing due to differences in lighting: the object will be rendered with artificially placed lights which won't match the direction, intensity and color of the light from the scene captured in the photograph.
 A slightly better approach is to use _high dynamic range images_ (HDRIs) which store, next to color, additional brightness information in every pixel and cover 360 degrees of viewing angle.
-Rendering an object inside this sphere allows the utilization of light color, direction and intensity for realistic illumination and reflections.
+Rendering an object inside this sphere allows the utilization of the lights color, direction and intensity for realistic illumination and reflections.

 <div id="slideshow2" class="slideshow-container">
   <div class="mySlides">